KonstantinosRamm/VideoToAScii/README.md

 # Features
 * Custom Video Path
 * Choose between a range of patterns
 * Sobel operator filter for edge detection
+* Gaussian Blur
+* Sharpening filter
+* Convert image to ascii with or without color (using Ansi escape codes) although the pattern will affect the visuals of the ascii art

 # Installation
 First install opencv and opencv-devel